hintinteractive/hintapi/README.md

 		{
-			social_id : 'required, the social id of the event, if no provided generate a error', search : 'search the name of friends, currently not used' }
+			social_id : 'required, the social id of the event, if no provided generate a error', search : 'search the name of friends, currently not used', photo_width : 'int, optional: the width of the friend profile image', photo_height : 'int, optional: the height of the friend profile image', }

 3. Request headers: